glpaparelli/competitive-programming/notes/cp-notes.md

+The nodes are problem-centered: we introduce a mandatory problem and then, if necessary, we introduce the theory to efficiently solve it.
+**Use at Your Own Risk.**
 # 1 - Contiguous Sub-Array with Max Sum
 ![[Screenshot from 2024-01-05 09-29-59.png | center | 700]]
 ## 1.1 - Trivial Solution, O(n^3)